LorenFrankLab/spyglass/README.md

    > If you're not connected to UCSF network, then you will have to run your own `kachery-p2p` daemon for curating spike sorting.
 Consult the guide [here](https://github.com/flatironinstitute/kachery-p2p/blob/main/doc/setup_and_installation.md).

 3. Configure DataJoint.
 To connect to the Datajoint database, we have to specify information about it such as the hostname and the port.
 You should also change your password from the temporary one you were given.
-To do so, open up [`dj_config.py`](https://github.com/LorenFrankLab/nwb_datajoint/blob/master/config/dj_config.py), change the user name, and run it.
+Go to the config directory, and run [`dj_config.py`](https://github.com/LorenFrankLab/nwb_datajoint/blob/master/config/dj_config.py) in the command line with your username:

+    ```bash
+    cd config # change to the config directory
+    python dj_config.py <username> # run the configuration script
+    ```

    > Again, if you're using your own MySQL server, then you may need to change the other settings as well.